 Chayn Italia participated in the Libere Project which looks for technologies, products or prototypes to prevent and fight gender-based violence through the promotion of positive behaviours and social innovation.
 Chayn Italia proved to be a great fit and the team was delighted to be selected as one of the top 10 ranked technologies in Italy.

-Chayn Italia’s work was displayed as part of a travelling exhibition, the “Caravan”, in Milan and Modena and presented to university and high school students, teachers, parents, local administrators and the general public.
-The exhibition of innovations was accompanied by a series of activities, seminars and workshops to raise awareness among participants and to work together to build a world free from gender-based violence.
+Chayn Italia’s work was displayed as part of a travelling exhibition, the “Caravan”, in Milan and Modena.
+It was presented to university and high school students, teachers, parents, local administrators, and the general public.
+The exhibition of innovations was accompanied by a series of activities, seminars, and workshops to raise awareness among participants and to work together to build a world free from gender-based violence.

 These are just some of the great things Chayn Italia got up to this year — they were firing on all cylinders!
 You can read their full report here.